C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Introduction

 We validated the entire pipeline or modules of the proposed framework through three complementary experiments.
 First, the input–analysis module is benchmarked on 434 synthetic Python code snippets.
 The \textit{encoder} correctly classifies problem type with a weighted-average \(F_{1}\) score of 98.2\% and extracts relevant data with a 93.8\% completion rate.
 Second, the hardware \textit{recommender} module is evaluated on a representative problem class, with workloads scaling up to 56 qubits, which consistently selected trapped-ion devices (\textit{Quantinuum H1}, \textit{Quantinuum H2}), reflecting the dominance of fidelity in the decision process.
 While not exercised in this experiment, the scoring function also allows superconducting devices such as \textit{IBM Sherbrooke} to become preferable when accuracy is weighted less heavily, owing to their faster runtimes and lower costs.
-Third, the full pipeline is executed end-to-end on all collected inputs, comprising 434 Python programs and 100 JSON-formatted problem instances, automatically generating and running quantum jobs across both simulators and quantum hardware platforms natively supported by the framework, including \textit{IBM Brisbane\ibmfoot} and Finnish \textit{Helmi\helmifoot} quantum computer by VTT and IQM.
-Across this evaluation, the workflow achieved a 93.8\% \textit{completion rate}, and reduced developer effort by approximately 40× in terms of handwritten lines of code (LOC) compared to standard SDK workflows.
+Third, the full pipeline is executed end-to-end on all collected inputs, comprising 434 Python programs and 100 structured JSON specifications, automatically generating and running quantum jobs across both simulators and quantum hardware platforms natively supported by the framework, including \textit{IBM Brisbane\ibmfoot} and Finnish \textit{Helmi\helmifoot} quantum computer by VTT and IQM.
+Across this evaluation, the workflow achieved a 93.8\% \textit{completion rate}, and demonstrated substantial reductions in handwritten lines of code and explicit configuration steps compared to standard quantum SDK workflows, as indicated by proxy-based workload measures.